weathersmm/InCheckUPDATE/content/terms-of-service.md

 ### Entire Agreement

-These Terms contain the entire agreement between you and Intellux AI regarding the Services and, other than any Service-specific terms, supersedes any prior or contemporaneous agreements between you and Intellux AI.
+These Terms contain the entire agreement between you and InCheck regarding the Services and, other than any Service-specific terms, supersedes any prior or contemporaneous agreements between you and InCheck.